Leatherback sea turtle: Lifespan

 Very little is known of the species' lifespan.
-Some reports claim "30 years or more", while others state "50 years or more".
-Upper estimates exceed 100 years.
+Some reports claim "30 years or more", while others state "50 years or more" and upper estimates exceed 100 years.

+In 2020, researchers from CSIRO, Australia's National Science Agency, developed a method to calculate the natural lifespan of vertebrate animals by leveraging genetic markers and known lifespans of various species.
+From the genomic sequencing of DNA samples taken from five different marine turtle species, the natural lifespan of the Leatherback turtle was calculated as being 90.4 years.

 Death and decomposition

 Dead leatherbacks that wash ashore are microecosystems while decomposing.
 In 1996, a drowned carcass held sarcophagid and calliphorid flies after being picked open by a pair of Coragyps atratus vultures.
 Infestation by carrion-eating beetles of the families Scarabaeidae, Carabidae, and Tenebrionidae soon followed.
 After days of decomposition, beetles from the families Histeridae and Staphylinidae and anthomyiid flies invaded the corpse, as well.
 Organisms from more than a dozen families took part in consuming the carcass.

 Life history

 Predation

 Leatherback turtles face many predators in their early lives.
 Eggs may be preyed on by a diversity of coastal predators, including ghost crabs, monitor lizards, raccoons, coatis, dogs, coyotes, genets, mongooses, and shorebirds ranging from small plovers to large gulls.
 Many of the same predators feed on baby turtles as they try to get to the ocean, as well as frigatebirds and varied raptors.
 Once in the ocean, young leatherbacks face predation from cephalopods, requiem sharks, and various large fish.
 Despite their lack of a hard shell, the huge adults face fewer serious predators, though they are occasionally overwhelmed and preyed on by very large marine predators such as killer whales, great white sharks, and tiger sharks.
 Nesting females have been preyed upon by jaguars in the American tropics.
+Nesting females in Papua New Guinea are also attacked by saltwater crocodiles.

 The adult leatherback has been observed aggressively defending itself at sea from predators.
 A medium-sized adult was observed chasing a shark that had attempted to bite it and then turned its aggression and attacked the boat containing the humans observing the prior interaction.
 Dermochelys juveniles spend more of their time in tropical waters than do adults.

 Adults are prone to long-distance migration.
 Migration occurs between the cold waters where mature leatherbacks feed, to the tropical and subtropical beaches in the regions where they hatch.
 In the Atlantic, females tagged in French Guiana have been recaptured on the other side of the ocean in Morocco and Spain.